-Selection of Bond Underwriter: When required for the transaction, a bond underwriter/remarketing agent is to be proposed by the developer, subject to review and approval by the AgencySHRA.
-The underwriter is to be a nationally recognized firm experienced in underwriting mortgage revenue bond issuances.
-Approval criteria will include the experience of the firm and staff, cost of services, underwriting abilities, financial qualifications and abilities, and the location of the firm.
+Selection of Bond Underwriter: When required for the transaction, a bond underwriter/remarketing agent is to be proposed by the developer, subject to review and approval by <a href="https://docs.ncbi.nlm.nih.google.go

 The bond underwriter/remarketing agent specifically represents the interests and concerns of the City, County, Housing Authorities, Redevelopment Agencies, and Sacramento Housing and Redevelopment Agency.
 The project sponsor may, at its own expense, add additional members to the finance team to represent its interests.